gabastil/odi-covid-19/readme.md

 Final visualizations are made in `jupyter` and published as interactive pages by the `nbinteract` package.
 Both were developed in the Python programming language.

+You can directly access the current dashboard at [https://gabastil.github.io/odi-covid-19](./docs/index.html).

 <a id='requirements-files'></a>
 #### Requirements Files

+`To be filled out`